zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec05.md

 * Zone: "algo-deprecated-7.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 7.

+### ALGO-MAY-14
+The DNSKEY algo is 14

+* Zone: "algo-may-14.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 14.

+### ALGO-MAY-16
+The DNSKEY algo is 16

+* Zone: "algo-may-16.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 16.

+### ALGO-MAY-17
+The DNSKEY algo is 17

+* Zone: "algo-may-17.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 17.

+### ALGO-MAY-18
+The DNSKEY algo is 18.

+* Zone: "algo-may-18.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 18.

+### ALGO-MAY-23
+The DNSKEY algo is 23

+* Zone: "algo-may-23.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 23.

+### ALGO-NOT-RECOMMENDED-10
+The DNSKEY algo is 10

+* Zone: "algo-not-recommended-10.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 10.

+### ALGO-NOT-ZONE-SIGN-0
+The DNSKEY algo is 0

+* Zone: "algo-not-zone-sign-0.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 0.

+### ALGO-NOT-ZONE-SIGN-2
+The DNSKEY algo is 2

+* Zone: "algo-not-zone-sign-2.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 2.

+### ALGO-NOT-ZONE-SIGN-252
+The DNSKEY algo is 252

+* Zone: "algo-not-zone-sign-252.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 252.

+### ALGO-PRIVATE-253
+The DNSKEY algo is 253

+* Zone: "algo-private-253.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 253.

+### ALGO-PRIVATE-254
+The DNSKEY algo is 254

+* Zone: "algo-private-254.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 254.

-### ALGO-DEPRECATED-12
+### ALGO-RECOMMENDED-13
-The DNSKEY algo is 12
+The DNSKEY algo is 13

-* Zone: "algo-deprecated-12.dnssec05.xa."
+* Zone: "algo-recommended-13.dnssec05.xa."
-  * The algorithm of the DNSKEY in the response is 12.
+  * The algorithm of the DNSKEY in the response is 13.

-### ALGO-RESERVED-4
+### ALGO-RECOMMENDED-15
-The DNSKEY algo is 4
+The DNSKEY algo is 15

-* Zone: "algo-reserved-4.dnssec05.xa."
+* Zone: "algo-recommended-15.dnssec05.xa."
-  * The algorithm of the DNSKEY in the response is 4.
+  * The algorithm of the DNSKEY in the response is 15.

-### ALGO-RESERVED-9
+### ALGO-RECOMMENDED-8
-The DNSKEY algo is 9
+The DNSKEY algo is 8

-* Zone: "algo-reserved-9.dnssec05.xa."
+* Zone: "algo-recommended-8.dnssec05.xa."
-  * The algorithm of the DNSKEY in the response is 9.
+  * The algorithm of the DNSKEY in the response is 8.

 ### ALGO-RESERVED-11
 The DNSKEY algo is 11